dojoengine/book/src/tutorial/onchain-chess/0-setup.md

 error: Trait has no implementation in context:
 ```

-You would probably faced some trait implementation errors, which you can implement as a derive like this:
+You would probably faced some trait implementation errors, which you can implement as a derive like:

 ```rust,ignore